Mar 13, 2017

 Photos by Taiko Center of the Pacific

 It starts with a single beat of a Japanese drum.
 Boom.
 Boom.
 Boom.
 Quickly, with an almost military precision, the air thickens with the sound of a dozen more drums coming together, all beating as one.
-Echoing within the walls of Ward Warehouse's amphitheater, the sound of the drums is haunting in its rhythm; intense in its precision; historic in its nature and gripping to all those who hear it.
+The sound of the drums is haunting in its rhythm; intense in its precision; historic in its nature and gripping to all those who hear it.
 This is taiko drumming and it's unlike anything else.

 "The kids love to perform at events like that," Chizuko Endo tells me as she references the recent drumming exhibit at Ward Warehouse, led by a team of her young drummers.
 As one of the founders of the Taiko Center of the Pacific (TCP), she and her husband, Kenny, are considered local experts who have diligently spread their love of taiko to the city.
 While her organization teaches taiko to all comers, on this day, it was the children's group who put on such a stellar performance in the Village.
 And that's just one of the many interesting things about taiko: whether you're a child prodigy or a grand master drummer, there's always something more to learn.